Karl Würbs

-Karl Würbs (12 August 1807, Prague – 6 July 1876, Prague) was a Czech painter, lithographer, and art teacher.
+Karl Würbs or Karel Würbs (12 August 1807 – 6 July 1876) was a Czech painter, lithographer and art teacher.

 Life and works

+Würbs was born in Prague, Bohemia, Austrian Empire on 12 August 1807.
 He was born to a family of brushmakers and was taught the trade.
 However, at an early age, he displayed artistic talent, acting abilities, and an interest in literature.
-His career choice was determined when he befriended Karl Krumpigl (1804-1832), an aspiring landscape painter.
+His career choice was determined when he befriended Karl Krumpigl (1804–1832), an aspiring landscape painter.
 In 1823, he began attending the Academy of Fine Arts, Prague, where he studied with Josef Bergler and František Kristian Waldherr.

 After leaving the Academy. he made his living as an engraver and lithographer, and contributed art criticism to the magazine, Bohemie.
 In 1835, he became one of the founding members of Krasoumná jednota, a society dedicated to promoting the arts.
 He later took a study trip to Germany and Austria, and spent 1839 in the Netherlands.